ewong22/codepath-prework/README.md

 3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words)

 One question I would have is how a webpage becomes public and how certain webpages appear first before others when doing a search online.
 Another question I would have is which languages are most commonly used in web development and what their specific advantages and purposes are.
 I was wondering if there are any other uses for HTML, Javascript, and CSS other than web development.
 I am also curious about how certain websites can obtain a users data or track its users.
+I am also wondering if there are any similarities between web development and app development.
+For example, does app development also use languages like HTML, Javascript, and CSS, or are they used only really used for web development.

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
 Be specific. (recommended 100 - 300 words)